klis87/redux-requests/docusaurus/docs/tutorial/1-requests-aborts.md

 `meta.takeLatest: true`.

 As mentioned above, you can configure it globally by using `takeLatest` option in `handleRequest`.
-As mentioned earlier, default implementation uses aborts only for queries and it looks like that:
+Default implementation uses aborts only for queries and it looks like that:
 ```js
 import { isRequestActionQuery } from '@redux-requests/core';